Broadbent Institute: History

 Broadbent Institute is a Canadian progressive and social democratic think tank.
 It was founded by Ed Broadbent, the leader of the federal New Democratic Party (NDP) from 1975 to 1989.
 The mission of the Broadbent Institute is to "champion change through the promotion of democracy, equality, and sustainability and the training of a new generation of leaders."
 The Institute believes that “the progressive principles and collective efforts that have made us who we are as a country can inform new ways of thinking and new approaches to government that equip us to address the challenges facing Canadians.”

 The founding executive director of the institute was Kathleen Monk.
 Rick Smith became executive director in 2013.

 Structure

-The Broadbent Institute's board of directors is chaired by Ed Broadbent and comprises prominent progressive leaders, thinkers and campaigners from across the country.
+The Broadbent Institute's board of directors was chaired by Ed Broadbent and comprises prominent progressive leaders, thinkers and campaigners from across the country.
 The Broadbent Institute has over 60 fellows who inform the Institute's research and policy agenda.
 According to the institute, the fellows “are a diverse, multidisciplinary group of distinguished scholars, policy experts, and leaders from the Canadian business community and civil society.”

 PressProgress

-In 2013, the Broadbent Institute launched PressProgress, a news website.
+In 2013, the Broadbent Institute launched PressProgress, a left-wing news website.